lucasporter/CarPartFinder/SDP.md

 *Adapted from Introduction to Programming using Python by Y. Daniel Liang, section 2.13*

-Assignments in this course are larger and more complex than in CS 1400.

-You will be given around two weeks per assignment (a.k.a. a *sprint*).
-You are given this much time because I sincerely believe that you need all of it.

-You should spend more time *designing* your program than *writing* it.
-It is perfectly normal to not write a single line of code during the first week of an assignment.
-When you focus on designing a good solution before coding it, you encounter fewer bugs and experience less confusion.

-This table gives an idea of how you ought to spend your time:

 | Project Phase                | Portion of effort
 |------------------------------|------------------